Shaun Van Allen: Other

 Van Allen was born in Calgary, Alberta and his family later relocated to Climax, Saskatchewan.

 Van Allen served as the Director of Player Evaluation for the Ottawa Senators during the 2006-2007 season, with the responsibility of evaluating all players within the organization including professional players, minor league players, and prospects.
-He serves as the head coach with Ottawa's Carleton University Ravens of the OUA.
+He also served as first an assistant, then as head coach of Ottawa's Carleton University Ravens of the OUA.

 He can be heard on TSN 1200 radio broadcasts of Ottawa Senators games, to which he contributes commentary during pre and post-game shows.
 As of September 2008, Van Allen has appeared on Rogers TV broadcasts of Senators' games in Ottawa.